overthink/circlet/README.md

 Circlet is a Scala web application library heavily inspired by Clojure's [Ring](https://github.com/ring-clojure/ring).
-It's main feature is that it allows (forces) you to write your applications as a function of type `HttpRequest => HttpResponse` rather than deal with Servelet or other more complicated web frameworks.
+It's main feature is that it allows (forces) you to write your applications as a function of type `HttpRequest => HttpResponse` rather than deal with Servlet or other more complicated web frameworks.

 Circlet is named after Ring in a very clever and original way, with the added